Weed Removal Weed Prevention Weedkillers

 By grubbing weeds from garden paths with broken dinner knives."

-Weeds are simply plants which are growing in the wrong place or behaving badly, but when they trespass in our flowerbeds or vegetable patch, they cause no end of annoyance.
+It is said that there are two certainties in life, death and taxes, but to gardeners surely there are three, death, taxes and WEEDS.
+A common phrase is that weeds are simply plants which are growing in the wrong place or more ornamental plants behaving badly, but when they trespass in our flowerbeds or vegetable patch, they cause no end of annoyance.
 They are usually the native

 plants which are best adapted to the environment where they grow, so can easily out-compete our more delicate ornamental plants.
 The seeds they produce